tinuva/SDRPlusPlusBrown/docs/index.md

 ## Bandwidth slider

-On touch devices, it is hard to select the bandwidth with the slider on the waterfall.
+On touch devices, it is hard to select the bandwidth directly on the waterfall.
 This is why slider has been added on the menu side.
 Large values outside of slider can still be entered manually.